Top Summer Activities on Martha's Vineyard 2024

 South Beach (Katama Beach)

-South Beach, also known as Katama Beach, is a must-visit destination.
-This three-mile stretch of Atlantic-facing beach offers:
+South Beach, also known as Katama Beach, is a three-mile stretch facing the open Atlantic.
+Expect:

-• Strong waves perfect for surfing and boogie boarding
+• Strong waves, good for surfing and boogie boarding

 Pro Tip: Arrive early to secure parking, especially during peak season.